saucelabs/sauce-docs/docs/secure-connections/sauce-connect/setup-configuration/environment-variables.md

  ```
 3. Start a new shell or a new terminal.
 4. Confirm that your environment variables have been set by typing `echo $SAUCE_USERNAME` in your terminal.
 The response should be your username value.
-5. Just as above, starting a new Sauce Connect Proxy will not require adding `--api-key` or `--user` keys.
+5. Just as above, starting a new Sauce Connect Proxy will not require adding `--api-key` or `--user` flags.
  ```bash
  sc --region us-west
  ```